peterprescott/lit-review/md/blank.md

 a place where such ingredients were inexpensively available [@MMallapragada2016].

-But such qualitative interpretation [@BCypress2019] of individual locational clues is inherently time-consuming and subjective.
+But such qualitative interpretation of individual locational clues is inherently time-consuming [@BCypress2019] and subjective [@MKalu2019].
-And the inferred associations between people and place may also mislead.
-Locational inference may fail simply because a characteristic's location is incorrectly identified; or it may fail because although the characteristic is associated with the correct location, the cause is misconstrued.
-Alternatively it may be that the scale of location was too imprecise to draw accurate conclusions.
-Another possible failing is the interpretative incoherence caused when locational clues map incompatibly onto contradictory cognitive categories.

-# Geodemographics: Description, Definition, and Development
+# Geodemographics: The Analysis of People By Where They Live

-Geodemographic analysis provides a quantitative approach to the "analysis of people by where they live" [@PSleight1997; @RHarrisEtAl2005;
+Geodemographic analysis provides a quantitative approach to the "analysis of people by where they live" [@PSleight1997;
-@RWebberBurrows2018].
+@RHarrisEtAl2005; @RWebberBurrows2018].
+By applying unsupervised
-By applying unsupervised machine learning to the demographic data associated with geographic areas, the complex multidimensional reality of human society can be reduced to a more manageable number of statistical types.
+machine learning to the demographic data associated with geographic areas, the complex multidimensional reality of human society can be reduced to a more manageable number of statistical types.
 Having been identified algorithmically, these *clusters* can then be described qualitatively (@Tbl:oac_tbl) and presented visually (@Fig:oac_fig), creating products that have been used with great success in fields ranging from direct marketing [@MEvans1998], retail location selection